l-ucky/4Chan-Web-Scraper-v2/README.md

 # 4 Chan Webscraper, Version 2

+**Notice:**
+I will be reuploading all of the files with their appropriate dates attached into a column.
+I didn't include dates into the column and I don't know how I overlooked this.
+Oops.
+I have 100+ CSVs to edit, but I'm busy with exams right now.
+Maybe over Chrsitmas break.

 Consider doing your own data analysis.
 If you save your CSV, and make a pull request, I can add it to this repository for plotting word usage changes over time.

 **Highlights:**